Right Ventricular Failure After Tetralogy of Fallot Repair

 This study characterizes the natural history of left and right ventricular dysfunction and dilation in patients with TOF repair.
 While a large majority of patients experienced slow adverse ventricular changes, no progression was seen in 26%, and rapid progression was observed in 15%.
 Unfortunately, none of the examined variables were associated with differences in the rate of adverse ventricular changes, suggesting that serial imaging may be required to identify those patients with rapid ventricular dilation and/or dysfunction.
 This study supports existing proposals that recommend serial CMR every 3 years.

-Clinical Topics: Congenital Heart Disease and Pediatric Cardiology, Heart Failure and Cardiomyopathies, Noninvasive Imaging, Congenital Heart Disease, CHD & Pediatrics and Imaging, Acute Heart Failure, Magnetic Resonance Imaging
+Clinical Topics: Congenital Heart Disease and Pediatric Cardiology, Heart Failure and Cardiomyopathies, Noninvasive Imaging, Congenital Heart Disease, CHD and Pediatrics and Imaging, Acute Heart Failure, Magnetic Resonance Imaging

 Keywords: Diagnostic Imaging, Heart Defects, Congenital, Heart Failure, Disease Progression, Magnetic Resonance Imaging, Stroke Volume, Tetralogy of Fallot, Ventricular Dysfunction, Ventricular Dysfunction, Right, Ventricular Dysfunction, Right